 If you have questions regarding financial assistance at Andrew College, please feel free to contact our office locally at 229-732-5958, toll-free at 800-664-9250 or by e-mail at firstname.lastname@example.org

-The income information needed to complete the FAFSA form can be found on a previously filed tax return.
-(Remember: Both the 2016–17 and 2017–18 FAFSA forms require your 2015 tax data.)
-If you don’t have a copy of your tax return, you may be able to access the tax software used to prepare the return or contact your tax preparer to obtain a copy.
-You also may visit irs.gov/transcript to view and download a summary (called a “transcript”) of your tax return or to request that a tax transcript be sent to you by mail
+The income information needed to complete the current 2017-2018 FAFSA form can be found on your parent's 2015 tax return.
+If you or your parents don’t have a copy of your tax return, you may be able to access the tax software used to prepare the return or contact your tax preparer to obtain a copy.
+You also may visit irs.gov/transcript to view and download a summary (called a “transcript”) of your tax return or to request that a tax transcript be sent to you by mail.
+Students seeking to complete their 2018-2019 Free Application for Federal Student Aid (FAFSA) now using tax information from 2016.